rid-principles/bDudekCybersecurity.github.io/README.md

 Documentation Review: Finalize your README or project documentation for the MVP submission.
 Ensure that setup instructions and feature descriptions are clear.
 Deliverables:
 Testing Summary: Include a final summary of testing results, focusing on successful tests and remaining issues (if any).
-Documentation Submission: Ensure all documentation, including setup instructions, is finalized and ready for submission on 11/1.
+I was able to successfully test and access all of the files I wanted to use in Documentation Submission: Ensure all documentation, including setup instructions, is finalized and ready for submission on 11/1.
+Setup Instructions for project: